-Next, we sought to evaluate the evidence for the occurrence of recombination in Paramecium mitogenomes by performed multiple tests for its presence.
-First, we evaluated the relationship between linkage disequilibrium (LD), calculated by r2 (Hill and Robertson 1968) and distance between sites; r2 does not decrease with distance in P. tetraurelia, P. sexaurelia, and P. caudatum (P. multimicronucleatum isolates lacked sufficient number of polymorphic sites; Supplementary Figure 12), consistent with the expectation under no recombination.
+Next, we sought to evaluate evidence for the occurrence of recombination in Paramecium mitogenomes by performing multiple tests for its presence.
+First, we evaluated the relationship between linkage disequilibrium (LD), calculated by r2 (Hill and Robertson 1968) and distance between sites.
+We find that r2 does not decrease with distance in P. tetraurelia, P. sexaurelia, and P. caudatum (P. multimicronucleatum isolates lacked sufficient number of polymorphic sites; Supplementary Figure 16), consistent with the expectation under no recombination.
 Next, we conducted the four-gamete test (FGT) (Hudson and Kaplan 1985), which detects recombination by searching for pairs of polymorphic sites with all four segregating haplotypes and assumes that such pairs of sites must have arisen via recombination (under the infinite-sites model).
-We found all four gametes at 2 pairs of sites (1.45 10-5 of all pairs) in P. tetraurelia, 312781 pairs (2.14 10-2 of all pairs) in P. sexaurelia, 42647 pairs (1.21 10-2 of all pairs) in P. caudatum, and 0 pairs of sites in P. multimicronucleatum.
+We found all four gametes at 2 pairs of sites (1.45 10-5 of all pairs) in P. tetraurelia, 312,781 pairs (2.14 10-2 of all pairs) in P. sexaurelia, 42,647 pairs (1.21 10-2 of all pairs) in P. caudatum, and 0 pairs of sites in P. multimicronucleatum.
 The observed variation between species correlates well with levels of total sequence diversity and indicates the bias in power to detect recombination towards species with more sequence variation.
 Although results from the FGT suggest the presence of some recombination, the probability of finding all four gametes does not increase with the distance between the pairs of sites (slope= -7.64 10-9, p = 0.765 for P. sexaurelia; slope = -1.39 10-8, p = 0.792 for P. caudatum), contrary to the expectation under recombination, and is inconsistent with other distance-based analyses.
 Violation of the infinite-sites model (i.e., recurrent mutation at the same site) can result in the presence of pairs of sites with all four alleles.
 The FGT works best for species and genomes whose recombination rate is much larger than the mutation rate, which may not be the case in Paramecium mitochondria.